Murray918/Pokemon_Express/README.md

 ### Set up your server

 - Create an express app that listens on port 3000.
 Ensure that you have installed the necessary npm packages to run an express server and render templates.
+You can refer back to old code and lessons, but try to recall the necessary steps before checking in old code.

 <hr>
  &#x1F534; The commit message should read: <br>